 If the SSO is not available (e.g. if offline), then click on “Login with Master Password” to get access to the offline vault.
 Note that the user can also get access to their vault via the Master Password even if they are online.

-Offline access for users can be enabled or disabled via the Admin Console Enforcement Settings with a simple toggle.
+Offline access for users can be enabled or disabled via the Admin Console Enforcement Policies with a simple toggle.
 This is enabled by default.

 Mobile devices (iOS, Android) must enable the use of Biometrics in order to utilize offline access.
 By default, biometrics are enabled.